MapPFN: Learning Causal Perturbation Maps in Context: Discussion

-\paragraph{Outlook} Given the success of PFNs in tabular prediction and causal inference, we anticipate that scaling \modelname in terms of parameters and synthetic data will yield further improvements.
-Next to generating larger perturbation datasets experimentally, our findings point toward scaling pretraining on synthetic biological priors as a complementary path toward context-adaptive virtual cell foundation models.
+\paragraph{Conclusion} Given the success of PFNs in tabular prediction and causal inference, we are optimistic that scaling MapPFN in terms of model capacity and extending the synthetic prior to more diverse regulatory mechanisms and broader perturbation types will yield further improvements.
+Our findings suggest that meta-learning perturbation prediction on synthetic biological priors with test-time interventional context offers a scalable path toward context-adaptive virtual cell foundation models.